welluh/qne/README.md

 # Questionnaire Service for Node.js

-This project is split into three separate Node.js modules:
+This project is split into the following Node.js modules:

 1. qne-core in the "core" folder
   * Contains database scripts and endpoints to JSON API validation, but is server agnostic.